ShareAction

-ShareAction is a registered charity that promotes Responsible Investment.

-ShareAction aims to improve corporate behaviour on environmental, social and governance issues.
-The charity has launched numerous campaigns, building capacity among savers, charities, unions, faith groups and other civil society organisations to engage with investors to bring about change.
-ShareAction’s work recognises that the money individuals and organisations put into the investment system funds global corporations, who in turn have the power to change business practices that are harmful to people or the environment.
+ShareAction is a London-based charity that aims to improve corporate behaviour on environmental, social and governance issues.
+It has launched numerous campaigns and has been commended in the Charity Awards three times, most recently in 2015 for its AGM Army project.

-A key aim is to democratise the financial system so that ordinary savers have more influence over how their money is invested.
-ShareAction engages with investors, pension funds, asset managers, individuals, charities and policy makers to achieve its mission.

-ShareAction has been highly commended three times in the Charity Awards, most recently in 2015 for its AGM Army project.

-ShareAction is based in London, United Kingdom.
-Catherine Howarth is the current Chief Executive.
+Its current Chief Executive is Catherine Howarth.

 History

-In the 1990s a campaign called 'Ethics for USS' led by the student network People & Planet aimed to make the Universities Superannuation Scheme listen to members’ concerns about the scheme’s investments.
+In the 1990s a campaign called 'Ethics for USS' led by the student network People & Planet aimed to make the Universities Superannuation Scheme listen to members' concerns about the scheme's investments.
 As a result, USS became the first pension fund to formally adopt a socially responsible and sustainable investment policy.
-This led to the establishment of a national organisation to champion Responsible Investment.
-FairPensions – the charity’s first operational name – was born.
+This led to the establishment of FairPensions, a national organisation promoting responsible investment; the organisation rebranded itself as ShareAction in 2013.

-Early campaigns included ‘Patents v Patients’ in 2007, a campaign to stop pharmaceutical company Novartis' legal challenge against India's patent law to develop generic drugs.
-ShareAction worked with Oxfam to mobilise savers and institutional investors to put pressure on the company, highlighting the reputational risk of pursuing the claim.
-In August 2007 Novartis dropped its appeal, ensuring a key supply of low-cost drugs to the developing world was protected.
+Early campaigns included 'Patents v Patients' in 2007, a campaign to stop pharmaceutical company Novartis' legal challenge against India's patent law to develop generic drugs.
+ShareAction worked with Oxfam to mobilise savers and institutional investors to put pressure on the company; in August 2007, Novartis dropped its appeal.

-In 2006 ShareAction published its first survey of pension schemes, examining the existence and transparency of investment policies on environmental, social and governance issues.
+In 2006, ShareAction published its first survey of pension schemes, examining the existence and transparency of investment policies on environmental, social and governance issues.
 The charity has since published many surveys ranking both pension funds and asset managers on such issues.

 In 2010 ShareAction co-ordinated shareholder resolutions at BP and Shell, asking them to publish details of the risks associated with their controversial tar sands project in Canada.
-Over 6000 supporters emailed their pension funds asking them to support the resolutions; consequently, an unprecedented number of shareholders went against the companies’ recommendations to vote against the resolutions, sparking conversations between investors, companies and savers.
-The campaign was a turning point in the use of ‘pension power’ to effect change.
+Over 6000 supporters emailed their pension funds asking them to support the resolutions; consequently, an unprecedented number of shareholders went against the companies' recommendations to vote against the resolutions, sparking conversations between investors, companies and savers.
+The campaign was a turning point in the use of 'pension power' to effect change.

-Campaigns

-ShareAction uses the power of the investment system to campaign against company practices which are environmentally or socially damaging or which represent poor governance practice, and to promote responsible investment through the investment chain.

-The charity engages with investors and companies to promote the value and business sense of investing responsibly, as well as encouraging individual supporters to take action.